-As a clear indication of the current economic climate, cost reduction and vendor consolidation (32%) was highlighted as the most significant initiative that businesses have in the next three years, where network transformation is a necessary part of their plan.
+As a clear indication of the current economic climate, cost reduction and vendor consolidation (32%) were highlighted as the most significant initiatives that businesses have in the next three years.
 Over the next three years we can expect to see Middle Eastern organisations favouring vendors that can offer a suite of integrated solutions which can fit into tight budget constraints.